premail/premail/README.md

 <!-- markdown-exec(cmd:echo '<'!'-- '-'->\n```' && gulp --tasks | grep -Po "[├│└].*|^[\s].*" && echo '```\n<'!'-- '-'->') --><!-- -->
 ```
 ├─┬ default          Render a complete HTML email based on design and email templates.
 │ │      -d          …Specify design folder to use.
 (Default: _templates)
 │ │      -e          …Specify email folder to render.
 │ │  --prod          …Render production files (minified, no comments).
+│ │ --debug          …Display details about configuration and settings.
 │ └─┬ <series>
 │   ├── showConfig
 │   ├── clean.generated
 │   ├── build.styles
 │   └── build.email
 ├─┬ build            Render a complete HTML email based on design and email templates.
 │ │      -d          …Specify design folder to use.
 (Default: _templates)
 │ │      -e          …Specify email folder to render.
 │ │  --prod          …Render production files (minified, no comments).
+│ │ --debug          …Display details about configuration and settings.
 │ └─┬ <series>
 │   ├── showConfig
 │   ├── clean.generated
 │   ├── build.styles
 │   └── build.email
 ├─┬ watch            Watch design and configuration files and rebuild (formatted, with comments) as necessary.
+Flags from `gulp build` can also be used.
 │ └─┬ <series>
+│   ├── showConfig
 │   ├── build.styles
 │   ├── build.email
 │   └── watchEmail